itskkk/itskkk.github.io/index.md

 Here is **Kang Wang (Cris, 王康)**.

 Graduate student at University of Science and Technology of China.
-Currently, I am studying and researching in *Computational Mechanics and Engineering Laboratory* (CME) under the guidance of *[Professor Hengan Wu](https://scholar.google.com.hk/citations?hl=zh-CN&user=X4lTQbMAAAAJ)* and *[Associate Professor Yinbo Zhu](https://scholar.google.com.hk/citations?hl=zh-CN&user=0IIXHuMAAAAJ)*.
+Currently, I am studying and researching in *Computational Mechanics and Engineering Laboratory* (CME) under the guidance of *[Professor Hengan Wu](https://scholar.google.com.hk/citations?hl=zh-CN&user=X4lTQbMAAAAJ)* and *[Professor Yinbo Zhu](https://scholar.google.com.hk/citations?hl=zh-CN&user=0IIXHuMAAAAJ)*.
 My research area is the design of *Nano Mechanics of Amorphous Carbon*.

 ------